awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/buyer-product-categories.md

 **Smart Home and City**
  Products used to enable smart home and smart city solutions\.

+## Professional services<a name="professional-services-category"></a>

+The products in this category provide consulting services related to AWS Marketplace products\.

+**Assessment**
+Evaluation of your current operating environment to find the the right solutions for your organization\.

+**Implementation**
+Help with configuration, setup, and deployment of third\-party software\.

+**Premium support**
+Access to guidance and assistance from experts, designed for your needs\.

+**Managed services**
+End\-to\-end environment management on your behalf\.

+**Training**
+Tailored workshops, programs, and educational tools provided by experts to help your employees learn best practices\.

 ## Desktop applications<a name="desktop-applications-category"></a>

  The products in this category provide infrastructure\-related solutions\.